MiRitter87/trading-cockpit-frontend/README.md

 - Number of stocks that traded up or down on volume (5 day sum)

 ### Charts
-The application provides a multitude of charts that are grouped in statistical and price/volume charts.
+The application provides a multitude of charts that are grouped in statistical, price/volume and other charts.

 #### Statistical
 - The cumulative advance/decline number for the overall database as well as selected lists